-We now show that scalpers do not reduce and may increase monopoly profits.
+Scalpers do not reduce and may increase monopoly profits.
 If the monopoly charges $\bar{p} - \delta$ and scalpers cannot enter, the supremum monopoly profit is $\bar{p}H + (1 - H)$ when all high types buy.
 When scalpers can enter, the monopoly is guaranteed approximately the supremum level of profit, because the threat of scalpers eliminates the equilibrium where all high types wait.
-If $\phi$ satisfies the inequality (8), the monopoly does even better by selling to scalpers.
+If $\phi$ satisfies the inequality (7), the monopoly does even better by selling to scalpers.

 Scalpers reduce consumer welfare.
 We noted in Proposition 1 that consumer welfare without scalpers is greatest in the equilibrium where all high types wait ( $\alpha = 1$ ).
 Their surplus is smallest when the monopoly charges slightly less than $\bar{p}$ and all high types buy in the first period.
-If the inequality (8) is not satisfied, the monopoly can charge (approximately) $\bar{p}$ and eliminate the equilibrium $\alpha = 1$ .
+If the inequality (7) is not satisfied, the monopoly can charge (approximately) $\bar{p}$ and eliminate the equilibrium $\alpha = 1$ .
 Consumers get the minimum payoff they would have received in the absence of scalpers.
-If the inequality (8) is satisfied, consumers receive zero surplus.
-With scalpers, all high types get tickets, and the only social loss arises from transactions costs.
-A larger $\phi$ corresponds to a smaller transactions cost.
-If $\phi$ does not satisfy (8), scalpers do not enter in equilibrium, so the equilibrium level of transaction costs is zero.
-Therefore, the supremum of efficiency loss arises when the inequality in (8) is replaced by an equality, so that inefficient scalpers enter.
-The efficiency loss is $1 - \phi$ times the scalpers' revenue, which equals
+If the inequality (7) is satisfied, consumers receive zero surplus.
+Numerical experiments show that scalpers have an ambiguous effect on social welfare.
+Scalpers can increase social welfare by allocating tickets, and they can decrease social welfare if the transactions cost is high.
+If scalpers transactions cost is high and the excess demand for tickets is low (so that the social benefit of allocating tickets is small) scalpers reduce social welfare.
+With low transactions costs and large excess demand, they increase social welfare.